 In his market, Swartz says that “People have been taking the time to upgrade their house before they sell it because they can see the value in the comps.”

 Comps, also called comparables, are recently-sold homes in your market that are similar to your home in size, condition, location, and features.
+This is the method that real estate agents use to deliver the most accurate pricing recommendations to their clients.

-Helps you determine your borrowing power
+Determining your borrowing power

 It’s time for a kitchen remodel, but you don’t have the cash to pay for it out of pocket.
 Home equity loans are a great tool that many homeowners use to fund larger remodeling projects.
 But before you apply for one, you need to know how much equity you have in your home.